Aterolite24/django_api/README.md

 ### creating resources

+When we create a resource in Tastypie, it's like labeling specific toys (data models) in the toy box so that children (users) can find and play with them.
+We import our model, create a resource from it.

-We import our model, create a resource from it. **Resource Definition** : You define a resource called NoteResource that corresponds to the `note` model.
+- **Resource Definition** : You define a resource called NoteResource that corresponds to the `note` model.
-**QuerySet** : specifies the set of Note objects that this resource will operate on, instances of the note model `note.objects.all()`.
+- **QuerySet** : specifies the set of Note objects that this resource will operate on, instances of the note model `note.objects.all()`.
-**Resource Name** : The resource is named `note1`, which determines the endpoint URL for this resource.
+- **Resource Name** : The resource is named `note1`, which determines the endpoint URL for this resource.

 ```
 from api.models import note